-The OGC uses a prescribed matrix to determine the regulatory Level of Emergency.
-The Liaison Officer (or Incident Commander, where a Liaison Officer has not been assigned), supported by the Incident Management Team, and the OGC will determine the Regulatory Level of Emergency as soon as possible.
-First responders, applicable government agencies, and impacted stakeholders must be kept informed of the status of the regulatory Level of Emergency throughout the response.
+The Liaison Officer (or Incident Commander, where a Liaison Officer has not been assigned), supported by the Incident Management Team, will determine the Regulatory Level of Emergency.

+First responders, applicable government agencies, and impacted stakeholders must be kept informed of the status of the Regulatory Level of Emergency throughout the response.